ualmeida55/Next-Marvel-Project/README.md

 # Next Marvel Project

-Project that fetches data from external API to show the next Marvel project.
+Project that fetches data from an external API to show the next Marvel project.

 Deployed using Vercel: [Live Demo](https://next-marvel-project.vercel.app/)